KGUN 9NewsLocal NewsSanta Cruz County News

 Noem used the on‑site backdrop — the darkened, steel panels several officials referred to as a “big beautiful wall” — to contrast current conditions with scenes she described from the previous administration, recounting past incidents of cartel violence, human smuggling and overwhelmed border towns.
 “It is so quiet here now today that sometimes we even forget how bad it was just a little over a year ago,” she said, urging continued investment in personnel, infrastructure and technology to keep the gains.

-Senior officials who preceded her at the podium echoed the message that the border is more secure and credited interagency cooperation.
+Senior officials who preceded Noem at the podium this morning echoed the message that the border is more secure and credited interagency cooperation.
 U.S. Border Patrol Chief Mike Banks said the agencies are operating with “a whole‑of‑government approach” and celebrated sharp declines in encounters: “They just came out with the numbers today, a little over 200,000 last year, down from over 2 million the year before,” he said, adding, “We didn't need a single new law.
 What we needed was the administration that said, ‘Border Patrol, go do what you know how to do.’”

 Todd Lyons, senior official performing the duties of ICE director, and CBP Commissioner Rodney Scott highlighted expanded operations and intelligence sharing that they say are allowing agents to shift focus from large‑scale migrant processing to targeting smuggling networks and criminal actors.
 Scott said the wall and other investments “make every single agent more effective” and stressed that new infrastructure is being paired with technology and personnel increases.